Learn how to strip your laundry to remove soap and mineral buildup – especially important if you’ve been using homemade laundry soap!

 Step 1: Choose a Stripping Solution

 First, you’ll either make or buy a stripping solution.
-There are DIY stripping solution recipes at the links above, but I decided to go with something stronger.

 Step 2: Soak Your Laundry

 Fill up your bathtub or a large container about half way with very hot water – the hottest you can get from your faucet.
 Drop 2-3 Grovia pods into the tub (depending on amount of water), and watch as they start fizzing.
 Then give the water a good stir to help the pods dissolve completely.